py-package/smssarara/readme.md

 ### SMSSarara

-SMSSarara is a simple SMS sending and receiving application.
+This is a simple SMS sending and receiving and otp client.
+It uses [SMS Sarara API](https://smssarara.com) to send and receive SMS.

 #### Installation